Reptiles

 Woma Python

-The woma python is a non-venomous ambush hunter native to Australia.
+Species: Woma Python (Aspidites Ramsayi) The Woma Python is a non-venomous ambush hunter native to Australia.
 A ground-dweller found in arid regions, it preys on small reptiles and mammals; it can even eat venomous snakes without harm.

 Shingle-back Skink